fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/API-access-using-own-credentials-(installed-application-flow).md

         and run the example.

-1. The example will prompt you to visit a URL where you will need to allow the OAuth2 credentials to access your AdWords account or DFP network on your behalf.
+1. The example will prompt you to visit a URL where you will need to allow the OAuth2 credentials to access your AdWords account on your behalf.

     ```
     Paste this url in your browser: